||Clay Kaufman and Jilly Darefsky serve jointly as Heads of School

 and holds a BS Degree in Early Childhood Education.
 Ms. Alexa enthusiastically serves as a Student Government faculty adviser for 4th through 12th grade.
 In addition to teaching at Siena, she works as a Summer Camp Coordinator at Our Lady of Good Counsel, serving campers ages 5-14 years old.
 She facilitates with the pre-planning and prep work regarding camp, including the structure of the day, enrollment of campers, and assists the camp staff as needed.

-Elizabeth Augustine, reading teacher,
+Elizabeth Augustine, reading department chair,

 was previously a reading teacher for students with language-based learning disabilities.
 Prior to teaching, she was a programmer with AT&T Corporation and an import/export coordinator for a Japanese trading company.
 Ms. Augustine holds a B.A. in English literature from Rutgers College